 A local student ministry is now operating on a shoestring budget after their funding was completely cut over the summer.

 At a June meeting of the Texas Conference of the United Methodist Church the board voted to cut funding completely to all two-year college Wesley Foundations, including the one that has called Tyler Junior College home for over 60 years.
+Make sure you read more regarding the Universal Funds and know how you can get help with your finances.

 The Wesley Foundation at TJC hosts weekly events at its building on Baxter Street including free lunch at Noon on Tuesdays.
 On Thursdays, the foundation offers worship time at 8 p.m.